syncfusion-content/uwp-docs/uwp/SfCellGrid/Working-with-SfCellGrid.md

 ## Virtualization

-SfCellGrid provides support for virtualization which lets you to provide the data dynamically to grid through QueryCellInfo Event.
+SfCellGrid provides support for virtualization in which data will be dynamically loaded into the grid through on demand or when the user needs to view the data.
-SfCellGrid does not store the cell data in GridStyleInfo objects or any other internal grid storage while populating the data through this event, thus increasing the performance.
+SfCellGrid does not store the cell data in `GridStyleInfo` objects or any other internal grid storage.
+All information is provided while populating the data through the `QueryCellInfo` event, thus increasing the performance.

+The `QueryCellInfo` event will be triggered for each cell when it comes into view.
+For more information, refer [QueryCellInfo](http://help.syncfusion.com/uwp/sfcellgrid/working-with-cellgrid#querycellinfo-event) topic.

+## QueryCellInfo Event

-This event is used to provide GridStyleInfo object for a given cell.
-The CellValue property of the GridStyleInfo object holds the data.
+The `QueryCellInfo` event of SfCellGrid is to populate the data at runtime.This event is used to provide `GridStyleInfo` object for a given cell.
+The `CellValue` property of the `GridStyleInfo` object holds the data.
 All the changes made in this event is done in on-demand basis and not stored in any internal storage.

+This event allows you to customize cell contents at run-time on demand, just before the cell is drawn or programmatically accessed.
+The event handler receives an argument of type `GridQueryCellInfoEventArgs` containing data related to this event.

 {% tabs %}
 {% highlight c# %}